 What is automated provisioning?
-Why it’s important and examples
+Plus real-world examples

 Auto-provisioning has seemingly gotten more popular over the last few years.